vpadam/CSCI-8700-Term-Project/README.md

 9/24: initial requirements specification document + screen mockups

-Use https://themes.getbootstrap.com/products/dashboard for your css and what not for the screen mockups
+Use https://themes.getbootstrap.com/products/dashboard for your css/base for the screen mockups

 --------------------------To-do list--------------------------